There is no way to remove a Directive based on a Technique that no longer exists

 I did not verify if the same problem happens if there is another version available for this Technique, the behavior might not be the same ?

-Updated by François ARMAND almost 7 years ago
+Updated by François ARMAND over 8 years ago

 - Priority changed from 2 to 4